getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ### Recover Codes

-Use recovery codes to access your account if you lose your device and cannot receive two-factor authentication codes.
+If you cannot receive two-factor authentication codes, such as when you lose your device, use recovery codes to access your account.
 Click the "View Codes" button to download, print, or copy your codes to a secure location.

 {% asset user-settings/us-rec.png alt="Recover codes field in Security under User Settings" width="673" %}

 ### Session History

-Find a historical list of sessions, including First Seen and Last Seen timestamps, under the Session History tab.
+Find a historical list of your sessions, including First Seen and Last Seen timestamps, under the Session History tab.

 {% asset user-settings/us-shistory.png alt="Session History tab in Security under User Settings" width="380" %}

 # Notifications

 Sentry notifications are broadly categorized into alerts and non-alert notifications.

-Alerts can be sent to many supported [integrations]({%- link _documentation/workflow/integrations/index.md -%}#webhook-alerts).
-Non-alert notifications only go to email.
+- Alerts can be sent to many supported [integrations]({%- link _documentation/workflow/integrations/index.md -%}#webhook-alerts).
+- Non-alert notifications only go to email.

 ## Alerts & Notifications

-You can define Project Alerts in  [Project] > Project Settings > Alerts.
+Define Project Alerts in [Project] > Project Settings > Alerts.
 Slide the toggle under Send Me Alerts to receive team alerts.
-You can also fine-tune the alerts you receive per project.
+Fine-tune the alerts you receive per project with the dropdown selector.

 Control workflow notifications (for example, in issue assignment, resolution status, and comments) by clicking a radio button under Send Me Workflow Notifications.
-You can also fine-tune workflow notifications per project.
+Fine-tune workflow notifications per project with the dropdown selector.

 For more details, see the [full documentation on Alerts & Notifications]({%- link _documentation/workflow/alerts-notifications/index.md -%})

 ## Email Routing

+Email notifications default to the email address used to set up your Sentry account.
 Route email notifications to an alternative email address and keep your project notifications organized.
+For example, infrastructure-related projects can route to an email dedicated to your team's infrastructure.

 {% asset user-settings/us-eroute.png alt="Email Routing field in Notifications under User Settings" width="450" %}

 ## Weekly Reports

-Sentry generates reports per project and sends them once a week.
-You can fine-tune your reports per project.
+Sentry generates reports per project and sends them once a week on Mondays.
+Fine-tune your reports per project with the dropdown selector.

 {% asset user-settings/us-wrfield.png alt="Weekly Reports field in Notifications under User Settings" width="450" %}